The Tragedy of Romeo and Juliet

-The five day workshop includes:
+The six day workshop includes:

-- 30-plus hours of Professional Development credit
+- 36 hours of Professional Development credit

 While we explore the particular elements at play in Romeo and Juliet, the techniques and strategies you’ll experience can be used to teach any of Shakespeare’s plays or other dramatic or poetic material.
 Participating in this workshop can reinvent what is possible in a classroom, rekindle a teacher’s deep love for teaching, and help students to own, appreciate – even delight in the plays of Shakespeare.